oREAGanoWombat/RASER-simulation/NEW_Simulate-RASER/README.md

 ## Files
 `requirements.txt` - required packages to run any of the above files, see below for instructions on installing

+`config.yml` - configuration file used in all scripts

 ## Requirements
 If you'd like to batch install the packages in the `requirements.txt` file, do the following: \
 *If using Conda*, run the following in your command line: \